shankargupta1179/mutual-fund-broker/README.md

 ![image](https://github.com/user-attachments/assets/98327849-7e15-4a1b-adfc-1574f4559eba)

 There is a javascript code written in the login script which sets the access token in the environment avoiding manual copy pasting of token while running the apis

+## End to End test
+To run End to End tests , just open command prompt at the directory where this project resides and run the command `python  test_routes.py`

 ## Screenshots of testing